JKopal101/jkopal101.github.io/about_me.md

 <br>
 ### My Approach
 <br>
-I believe in a **proactive approach** to cybersecurity—focusing on **threat detection, incident response, and secure system architecture**.
+I believe in a **proactive approach** to Cybersecurity—focusing on **threat detection, incident response, and secure system architecture**.
 My goal is to help organizations strengthen their security posture while continuously learning and evolving in this dynamic field.
 <br><br>
 ### Skills & Interests
 - 🔹 **Security Auditing & Compliance** (NIST, SOC2, ISO 27001)